fhildeb/lukso-node-guide/8-notifications/01-telegram-alerts.md

 ### 8.1.4 Add Telegram to Grafana

 1. Return to Grafana
-2. Log in using your credentials
+2. Login using your credentials
 3. On the left-hand menu, click the alarm icon
 4. Click the `Notification channels` tab at the top
 5. Click on `Add channel`